AudreyCourtiol/Portfolio3/README.md

         inner join Professor P on C.ProfessorID = P.ProfessorID;

 -- select student and print out courses taken
-SELECT Student, StudentID from Student, StudentAddress from Student WHERE StudentName= ?;
+SELECT StudentID, StudentAddress from Student
+WHERE StudentName= ?;

-SELECT Grade, CourseID from Grade
+SELECT CourseID from Grade
 WHERE StudentID =?;

-SELECT Course, CourseName from Course
+SELECT CourseName from Course
 WHERE CourseID =?;